NCAA Tournament 2019: Power Ranking All 32 Teams in Round 2

 17. Purdue Boilermakers

 If Carsen Edwards broke out of his slump against No. 14 Old Dominion, Purdue is in good shape.
-If the 26 points he scored in the No. 3 Boilermakers' 61-48 win was an abberration—or a product of the fact that he took 23 shots to get there—then the team may not be sitting so pretty.
+If the 26 points he scored in the No. 3 Boilermakers' 61-48 win was an aberration—or because he took 23 shots to get there—then the team may not be sitting so pretty.

 16. Murray State Racers

 Have you heard?
 Murray State has a player named Ja Morant?
-It's true, and his electric triple-double secured what may have been the tournament's least-surprising upset of any significance when the No. 12 Racers topped No. 5 Marquette 83-64.
+It's true, and his electric triple-double secured what may have been the tournament's least surprising "upset" when the No. 12 Racers topped No. 5 Marquette 83-64.

 Morant is a special talent—and this is far from a one-man show, with three other players scoring in double figures Thursday—but sooner or later someone is going to force all the non-Morant players to beat them.